OffcierCia/Crypto-OpSec-SelfGuard-RoadMap/README.md

 #### Problem 1

 Use a secure email provider like Protonmail or Tutanota.
 Also use trused VPN like Mullvad or ProtonVPN.
-E2E (end-to-end) ecnryption is only as secure as the service you are sending the email to.
+E2E (end-to-end) encryption is only as secure as the service you are sending the email to.
 For example, if a Protonmail user sends an email to a GMail user, the email is encrypted with TLS, but Google can still read and hand over any data that passes through their server.
 E2E can be re-established by using features such as the password-protected email feature from Protonmail.

 [Watch More](https://www.youtube.com/channel/UCYVU6rModlGxvJbszCclGGw)
 [Read More on Email Encryption with Proton](https://proton.me/support/proton-mail-encryption-explained)